 Surreal Escape

 JR Pepper is a lecturer, photographer and self described 'professional eccentric'.
 She holds both a BA and an MA in art history specializing in Surrealism and spirit photography.
 Her artwork has been seen in various gallery shows and publications including Haunted America: FAQ by Dave Thompson, Vice.com and Musee Magazine.
-She has spoken at New York Anime Festival, New York Comic Con, Tokyo in Tulsa, The Morbid Anatomy Museum, The Odd Salon, The Dead Ladies Show and is an adjunct professor at Brooklyn College.
-She currently works as digital imaging specialist at The Burns Archive and is a tour guide at Green-wood Cemetery.
-Her book Buried Boston: America's Revolutionary Necropolis, documenting Boston's burying ground and cemeteries is due out in 2024.
+She has spoken at Long Island Convention of Horror, New York Comic Con, Tokyo in Tulsa, The Morbid Anatomy Museum, The Odd Salon, The Dead Ladies Show, Lectures on Tap and is an adjunct art history professor at Brooklyn College.
+She currently works as digital imaging specialist at The Burns Archive and is a tour guide at Green-Wood Cemetery.
+Her book Buried Boston: America's Revolutionary Necropolis, documenting Boston's burying ground and cemeteries was released Halloween 2024 and she is currently working on her next publication on the cemeteries of New Orleans.

 image credit: Bill Wadman